They’re totally my style and it’s no surprise they are constantly out of stock.

 If you have baggy jeans laying around, you’re already ahead of the game.
-If not, ask your brothers, boyfriends or father if they have any jeans to spare.
+If not, ask your brothers, boyfriends, or father if they have any jeans to spare.

 I’ve lost 12 pounds (and still counting) since the beginning of quarantine.
 I have plenty of baggy jeans now but my Frame pair became super baggy which made it perfect for this DIY project!
-I also love the charcoal color and distressed look it already possessed.
+I also love the charcoal color and distressed look it already had.